guhjy/magicfor/README.md

 `magic_for()` has several options.

-Specify the first argument `func`, you can change target function.
+Specify the first argument `func`, you can change target functions.

 ```r